 Clothes aren’t the only thing she receives for free.
 Gabrielle is lucky enough to be given free art supplies from friends and those who know her.

-Those who do know Gabrielle would know she always self-teaching.
-She’s currently teaching herself the national language of Ethiopia.
-She’s also becoming more involved with music.
-Gabrielle is also teaching herself how to play African drums.
+Those who do know her would know she’s always self-teaching.
+She’s currently teaching herself the national language of Ethiopia, and is also teaching herself how to play African drums.

 Through her artwork, Gabrielle wants to tell her people their history and how they will succeed.

 “I’m here to heal my people.”

 Gabrielle’s artwork has been doing so well, she’s able to pay her rent with it.
 Her highest paid artwork sold for $700.
 To her, it’s not about the money, but it is great to have.
 She is a homebody when it comes to making her art.
 Gabrielle feels at peace and in the best mindset to make art when she's at home.
 She’s able to drink tea, smoke hookah, burn incense and have food.
 She has done live art shows, but those environments never feel right to her.
 With all of those eyes on her, she feels fake, which is why she prefers her apartment.

 Her home, is her.
 You can tell which apartment is Gabrielle’s by looking through her living room window.
 Every inch of her walls is filled with her artwork.

 “I can’t live with blank walls.
 If I was a house this is what I would look like.”

 Gabrielle puts herself into every piece of art she makes.
 All of her art contains a poem she made especially for that specific piece.
 When she sells her art, it’s like she’s selling a piece of herself.